mikala-randich/fwsw_proj/README.md

 To recreate these results, import the data file 'ParkQuant' from the project repository.
 There are different R markdown files corresponding to different approaches to analyze the data, which can be pulled from the repository and re-run by other persons.

 Data from: Park, A. D. (1985).
 The ground-water resources of Charleston, Berkeley, and Dorchester Counties, South Carolina.
 Report/South Carolina Water Resources Commission (USA).

+Thanks to Mitch Oshima, creator of the function that creates the density map of Chloride concentrations.